 Museum of Art and History of Judaism:

-Jewish Museum of Prague:
+Jewish Museum in Prague:

 http://www.jewishmuseum.cz/aindex.htm

-Jewish Museum of Berlin:
+Jewish Museum Berlin:

 http://www.juedisches-museum-berlin.de/site/DE/homepage.php